SabreTools/MPF/README.md

 ## Media Preservation Frontend CLI (MPF.CLI)

 MPF.CLI is a commandline-only program that allows users to use Redumper, Aaru, or DiscImageCreator in a more user-friendly way.
 Each backend dumping program is supported as fully as possible to ensure that all information is captured on output.
-There are many customization options and quality of life settings that can be access through the `config.json` file.
+All options are manually configured through the configuration file.
+See below for details.

+Configuration files are stored by default next to the application as `config.json`.
+This contains all settings for the UI including credentials.
+In addition to this, the configuration can also be located at `%userprofile%\.config\mpf\config.json` on Windows or `~/.config/mpf/config.json` on Unix-like systems.
+The second path will be used by default if running from a read-only device or folder.
+If neither directory is readable, no options will be loaded or saved.

 ### CLI Support Limitations